breatheco-de/content/src/content/lesson/variable-naming-conventions.md

 ---
 title: Variable Naming Conventions
-subtitle: >-
-  Naming conventions are one of the most effective tools to increase code readability; almost every company has one, and you should as well.
 tags:
   - coding standard guidelines
 description: >-
-  Master variable naming conventions to enhance code readability!
-Discover essential tips and popular styles like camelCase and snake_case for better coding practices.
+  Master variable naming conventions to boost code readability!
+Learn essential tips on camelCase, snake_case, and more for better coding practices.
 ---
 As you become a [senior software developer](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), you understand better the importance of readability in your code.
 Variable naming conventions are -mostly- public standards and rules on how to name your variables when coding.